3mpire/3mpire.github.io/_posts/2014-12-5-berlin-clock.md

 </div>
 {% endhighlight %}

 Then, to tell the time, I wrote a function in JavaScript that calculated how many sets of five hour blocks had occurred.
 Below is an example of the idea I used for each of the sets.
-I simply take the number of hours for the current time, divide by give, and round down to the lowest whole number.
+I simply take the number of hours for the current time, divide by five, and round down to the lowest whole number.
 Then, if it is more than zero, I just use a for loop to turn on the correct number of lamps:

 {% highlight javascript %}
 var clockDate = new Date(),